 Measures to protect your blog

 When you write for your blog, you need to behave ethically and also offer documentation so there is no room for confusion.
 You must offer your readers statements to cover any possible legal issues.
 Is this related in any way to blogging?
 Yes, of course!
 You may have started blogging as one of your pastimes or hobbies and now, it grew into a side hustle.
-You are now operating a business.
+Second, you are now operating a business.
 You are responsible or liable for keeping your audience aware of their rights and your own as well as a business owner or operator.
 The very best thing to do is to make several statements and make them accessible and visible from every part of your website.
 You should review your statements and you should also consider other legal liabilities.

-Various legal problems that you and your blog may be liable for depending on the type of blog you’re making, especially ones that give financial or legal advice.
+Various legal problems that you and your blog may be liable for depend on the type of blog you’re making, especially ones that give financial or legal advice.
 But such issues might also apply to other blog types when vital information is posted publicly, such as:

 - Disclosing affiliate relationship